assembly-edu/terms-of-service/privacy-statement.md

 __5. Deleting and Retaining Data__

-We retain personal data on our platform for as long as necessary to provide the Assembly service.
-If a school deletes our connector, we will delete their personal data within 5 working days.
+We retain personal data on our platform for as long as necessary to provide the No More Marking service.
+If a school deletes a task all corresponding data and response images will also be removed.
 We will also delete personal data if we detect that an account has been inactive for a significant amount of time.

-__6. Assembly and Third Party applications__

-We ask all Third Party Application Developers to sign up to our [Third Party Developer Agreement.](http://assembly.education/developer-agreement)

-Schools are responsible for accepting the terms and conditions of third party applications.
-We make these clearly available through the Assembly platform.

-Before we allow Assembly and Third Party Applications to access school data, schools must authorise the requests to connect to their data and review the scopes and groups of data that an application is requesting.
-These permissions can be revoked at any time by the school.
-Where an application is requesting sensitive pupil data, this will be specifically highlighted and will require specific authorisation from the school.

-__7. Privacy or Security Breaches__
+__6. Privacy or Security Breaches__

 We take all reasonable and necessary precautions to ensure that your data is secure and to recognise and then mitigate the risks to security and privacy.
 However, it is not possible to 100% guarantee the security of any data transmitted or stored electronically.
-In the event that a breach of security or privacy did occur, Assembly will contact Data Controller of the affected data, and inform the Information Commissioner’s Office (ICO), and other authorities, if required by law.
+In the event that a breach of security or privacy did occur, No More Marking will contact Data Controller of the affected data, and inform the Information Commissioner’s Office (ICO), and other authorities, if required by law.

 ### Information for students and parents

-Assembly, as the Data Processor, only has access to pupil data as requested by the school, as Data Controller, and only for the purposes of performing services on a school’s behalf.
+No More Marking, as the Data Processor, only has access to pupil data as requested by the school, as Data Controller, and only for the purposes of performing services on a school’s behalf.

 Your child’s school remains the Data Controller of any pupil data we process.
 If you have questions about your or your child’s data or how your school is making use of our service, please contact the school directly.
 Any pupil or parent/guardian enquiries we receive will be directed to the relevant school as the Data Controller for that child’s or parent’s/guardian’s data.

 ### General Website Privacy

-__8. Cookies__
+__7. Cookies__

  A cookie is a string of information that a website stores on a visitor’s computer.
 Assembly uses cookies for purposes such as helping us to identify and track visitors’ usage and preferences.
 You can disable cookies in your browser if you wish to, although this may mean that some features of our website do not work as they should.

-__9. Communication__
+__8. Communication__

-If you are a registered user of the Assembly website, or have expressed interest in Assembly on the Assembly website, and have supplied your email address, we may occasionally send you an email to tell you about new features, ask for feedback or keep you up to date with our products.
-If you no longer wish to be included on these communications, then please either use the unsubscribe link at the bottom of our emails, or email <help@assembly.education> and we will remove you from the list.
+If you are a registered user of the No More Marking website, or have expressed interest in No More Marking on the No More Marking website, and have supplied your email address, we may occasionally send you an email to tell you about new features, ask for feedback or keep you up to date with our products.
+If you no longer wish to be included on these communications, then please either use the unsubscribe link at the bottom of our emails, or email <support@nomoremarking.com> and we will remove you from the list.

-__10. Third Party Websites__
+__9. Third Party Websites__

 We cannot be responsible for the privacy policies and practices of other sites even if you access them using links on our website.
 We recommend that you check the policy of each site you visit and contact the owner or operator if you have any questions or concerns.

 If you access our Website from a third party site, we cannot be responsible for the privacy policy and practice of that third party site and recommend that you check the policy of that third party site and contact the owner or operator if you have any questions or concerns.

 ### Questions
-If you have any questions or grievances in relation to security or privacy, please email us on <hello@assembly.education>
+If you have any questions or grievances in relation to security or privacy, please email us on <support@nomoremarking.com>